 Sam is a graduate of the Victorian College of the Arts and has been admitted to practice as a Barrister and Solicitor in the Supreme Court of Victoria.

-In 2020, Sam will be directing the world premiere of the theatrical adaptation of Trent Dalton’s novel BOY SWALLOWS UNIVERSE.
+Next up, Sam will direct the world premiere of the theatrical adaptation of Trent Dalton’s novel BOY SWALLOWS UNIVERSE.